 Once you update any fields and press Save Changes, a new version is created for all languages.
 Therefore, when you are updating Terms & Conditions, be sure to update it in all necessary languages before pressing Save Changes.
-Refer to the section below to learn more about versioning.
+Refer to the following section to learn more about versioning.

 Updating Terms & Conditions and Managing Versions